cyrusbehr/tensorrt-cpp-api/README.md

-# tensorrt-cpp-api
-A tutorial project demonstrating how to use the TensorRT C++ API

 - Explain that the model must have a dynamic batch size when exported from onnx.
 - Explain motiviation for this project is shitty docs.
 - They need to provide their own model sadly.